How to plan your Wedding Budget

 Before we dive in, we wanted to share a few numbers about wedding cost, those numbers are statistics collected by the Knot

 The National Average Cost of a Wedding Is $33,931

 What does this mean?
-Well, this mean that engaged couple spend an average of $33k-35k on their wedding day
+Well, this means that engaged couple spends an average of $33k-35k on their wedding day

 Now, keep in mind that most couples come from all over the US and have entirely different wedding budgets, locations, head counts and styles.
 What they end up spending naturally varies a lot.
 Throwing a wedding in New York ) costs more than one taking place in a more rural small town.